A Brony Tale

 The camerawork here is average.
 There are two different types of shots used throughout, one with a camera in a single fixed position and one with a handheld camera.
-The use of the handheld camera is not particularly distracting, but it is not exactly smooth either.
-A very noticeable flaw with the visuals occurs when scenes from Friendship is Magic are shown; the watermark and rating information from the television broadcast are present, something that would not be expected in an otherwise high quality, professionally-produced documentary.
+The use of the handheld camera is not particularly distracting, but it is not smooth either.
+A very noticeable visual flaw occurs when scenes from Friendship Is Magic are shown; the watermark and rating information from the television broadcasts are present, something that would not be expected in an otherwise high quality, professionally-produced documentary.
 It is not explained why the producers used broadcast recordings of the show instead of taking clips directly from the source, but it detracts from the quality of the documentary.
 Dozens of fan-art images are shown in montage sequences during the film, so not only will people who have never seen Friendship Is Magic get to see just how inspired and passionate about the show bronies are, bronies themselves will get to see many pieces of artwork of their favourite characters that have been drawn by skilled artists.

 The soundtrack is suitable and not overused.
 It is largely made up of techno music, but it works as a backdrop to the film.
 At the beginning of many scenes, a short segment of one of the songs plays at a noticeably louder volume than everything else does.
 That is not to say that the audio mixing is a major problem, but viewers should note that the documentary will become loud at times.
 Fans of Ashleigh Ball will be treated to a demonstration of voices she has provided for other animations, again making this documentary not only appealing to those interested in bronies but bronies themselves.